 Alison Luterman is a poet, essayist and playwright.
-Her books include the poetry collections In the Time of Great Fires (Catamaran Press), Desire Zoo (Tia Chucha Press), The Largest Possible Life (Cleveland State University Press) and See How We Almost Fly (Pearl Editions) and a collection of essays, Feral City (SheBooks).
+Her books include the poetry collections In the Time of Great Fires (Catamaran Press), Desire Zoo (Tia Chucha Press), The Largest Possible Life (Cleveland State University Press) See How We Almost Fly (Pearl Editions), and a collection of essays, Feral City (SheBooks).
 Luterman's plays include Saying Kaddish With My Sister, Hot Water, Glitter and Spew, Oasis, Touched, and the musicals, The Chain (with composer Loren Linnard), The Shyest Witch (with composer Richard Jennings, and song cycle We Are Not Afraid of the Dark (with composer Sheela Ramesh).

 Alison Luterman was raised in Massachusetts, the oldest of four children.
 She began writing poetry at the age of six or seven and has never stopped.
-She also began making up plays as a child, and cast family members in these early dramas.
+She also began making up plays as a child, and cast her siblings in those early dramas.
 In high school, she was president of the Drama Club, and acted, wrote, and produced plays, as well as continued to write poetry.

 She studied poetry at Emerson College and then at UMass Amherst.
 Her mentor at Emerson was the poet Bill Corbett, who introduced her to the work of Bernadette Mayer, John Ashbery, Ted Berrigan, Alice Notley, James Schuyler, and others.
 At UMass she studied the poetry of D.H.
 Lawrence, Muriel Rukeyser, Frank O’Hara, Allen Ginsberg, Elizabeth Bishop, and later, Tess Gallagher.
 She was also deeply influenced by Robert Bly’s book, Leaping Poetry, and by his translations.